-Associate & Bachelor Level.
-A maximum of 75% of the credits required may be awarded for transfer credit or a combination of transfer credit and challenge/test-out credits.
+Undergraduate Level.
+A maximum of 75% of the credits required may be awarded for a combination of transfer credit and standardized exam credit.

 Master Level.
-A maximum of 20% of graduate semester units or the equivalent in other units awarded by another institution may be transferred for credit toward a Master's degree.
+No more than 20% of graduate semester units or the equivalent in other units awarded by another institution may be transferred for credit toward a Master's degree.